Brismuth-Apps-LLC/www.bulktexterpro.com/docs/features.md

 * Browser integration with Google Messages / Android phones
 * Desktop integration with iMessage
 * Add support for saved replies / quick replies / snippets to the Google Voice UI
+* Integration with Google Contacts
+* Add support for group messages